Post

 3. CI + CD — Nightly Build executing snapshot + unit tests + packaging + deploying to Firebase App Distribution

-Due to demo limitations, this article will only connect to packaging and deploying to Firebase App Distribution.
-The steps for packaging to TestFlight or the App Store are the same, with the only difference being the scripts in Fastlane, which you can customize.
+Due to demo limitations, this article will only connect to package and deploy to Firebase App Distribution.
+The steps for packaging to TestFlight or the App Store are the same, with the only difference being the scripts in Fastlane; feel free to explore.

-CI — Execute Unit Tests on Pull Request
+CI — Execute Unit Tests Upon Pull Request

 Process

 The Develop branch cannot be pushed directly; a Pull Request must be made to update it.
-All Pull Requests must pass review and unit tests before merging, and any new commits pushed will trigger a retest.
+All Pull Requests must pass Review and unit tests before they can be merged, and any new Commit Push will trigger retesting.

 CI-Testing.yml